eellison/digitize-mtc/README.md

 ![](https://github.com/sdrp/digitize-mtc/blob/master/example/checkbox_locations.svg)

 2. Next we feed the script a filled-out version of the record.
 This image should be a 300 dpi grayscale scan.
-It's worth tinkering with the script's internal thresholds and the input image's contrast to see what yields the best results.
-For example, image below was edited to increase its contrast.
+It's worth tinkering with the contrast of the input image and the thresholds used by the script to see what configuration yields the best results.
+For example, the document below had its contrast increased after scanning to improve the OMR accuracy.
 ![](https://github.com/sdrp/digitize-mtc/blob/master/example/input/filled_form_1.png)

 3. The script outputs a visual representation of its results.